timrobinson/kilbreths_pig/README.md

   </tr>
 </table>

-This document outlines the full architecture of the system, including three deployment options:
+This document outlines the full architecture goals of the system, including three deployment options:

  A fast, interactive web interface using GitHub Pages and an external backend  A fully in-browser version using WebAssembly-based Python  A GitHub Actions–driven workflow for reproducible, version-controlled validation